-No. As you do not have a cervix you will not require a smear test.
+No. You will not require a smear test as you don't have a cervix.
 However, it is still beneficial to receive HPV1 vaccinations (the vaccine that is offered to prevent human papilloma virus - HPV), as this protects against cancers caused by HPV including mouth and throat cancers, and some anal and genital cancers.